netlify-templates/victor-hugo/README.md

 **A Hugo boilerplate for creating truly epic websites**

-This is a boilerplate for using [Hugo](https://gohugo.io/) as a static site generator and [Webpack](https://webpack.js.org/) as your asset pipeline.
+This is a boilerplate for using [Hugo](https://gohugo.io/) as a static site generator and [Webpack 5](https://webpack.js.org/) as your asset pipeline.

 Victor Hugo setup to use [PostCSS](http://postcss.org/) and [Babel](https://babeljs.io/) for CSS and JavaScript compiling/transpiling.